Mitajoshi/python-challenge/README.md

     - how to push folders from local repo on my machines onto my online repo.

 It was a lot of fun!
 Thanks for the opportunity.

+P.S.
+I do not have a clue why each file got copied in duplicate, one original and one as a 'copy'.